charleshong3/charleshong3.github.io/blog/autocomp.md

 ## Tensor accelerators

 Hardware accelerators have become a critical driving force for the recent breakthroughs in machine learning.
 They provide hundred-fold improvements in performance and energy efficiency in running deep neural networks (DNNs), and this has led to an increasing number of accelerators for tensor processing in recent years.
-These accelerators take advantage of DNNs’ regular tensor-based computations, the limited number of operators used, and their low-precision data representations by using specialized hardware architectures such as systolic arrays.
+These accelerators take advantage of DNNs' regular tensor-based computations, the limited number of operators used, and their low-precision data representations by using specialized hardware architectures such as systolic arrays.
 Despite these simplifications, there are many different ways to build a tensor accelerator.
-They differ in size, dataflow, programming model, etc., ranging from the tiny Raspberry Pi AI HAT to Cerebras’s wafer-scale CS-3 and beyond.
+They differ in size, dataflow, programming model, etc., ranging from the tiny Raspberry Pi AI HAT to Cerebras's wafer-scale CS-3 and beyond.

 ## How is accelerator code written today?

 Most users write hardware-agnostic code in libraries such as PyTorch or JAX.
 However, this code need to be translated to the underlying hardware.
 You likely know that when PyTorch code is run on NVIDIA GPUs, that code eventually gets compiled to CUDA.
 But what about other accelerators?
 Some compilers, like XLA, TVM, and Triton, support a few different hardware backends, but primarily focus on CPUs and GPUs.
 Generally, software for a new accelerator must be developed by whoever built it, and this is no easy task.

 Adapting compilers to new hardware platforms has always been difficult, due to things like vendor- and implementation-specific ISAs (instruction set architectures).
 As a result, new accelerator implementations often require large amounts of hand-optimized code written for key kernels such as matrix multiplication or convolution.
-And even once a compiler exists, generating performant code runs into the classical “scheduling” problem, i.e., deciding which optimizations to apply and in what order.
+And even once a compiler exists, generating performant code runs into the classical "scheduling" problem, i.e., deciding which optimizations to apply and in what order.
 For general-purpose backends (CPUs and GPUs), these passes have been iteratively developed and refined by experts over many years, and there is plenty of data available to train deep learning models or even LLMs.
 However, this is not the case for new hardware.

 <figure>
     <img src="images_autocomp/image3.png"
-         alt="LLM-generated cartoon of tensor accelerator developers hard at work.">
+         alt="LLM-generated cartoon of tensor accelerator developers hard at work." class="center"
+         style="width:55vw;">
-    <figcaption>Tensor accelerator developers hard at work\! (as imagined by GPT-4o)</figcaption>
+    <figcaption style="text-align:center">Tensor accelerator developers hard at work\! (as imagined by GPT-4o)</figcaption>
 </figure>

 ## Tensor accelerator programming